toneburst/bline/README.md

 - Hardware or software tb-303 emulator
 - MIDI interface or USB cable to connect to the above

+tb-303 emulator should apply accent to received MIDI notes with a high velocity values (threshold adjustable) and slide to overlapping notes ("mono-legato" mode).

 #### Recommended

 - MIDI controller with multiple sliders, knobs or encoders for parameter-mapping